knowledgecode/jquery-view.js/README.md

-# jQuery-View
+# jQuery-View.js
-jQuery-View is a jQuery plugin.
+jQuery-View.js is a jQuery plugin.
 Work in jQuery or other compatible library (ex. jQMobi, Zepto).
 "View" of jQuery-View means "V" of MVC framework, It is also syntax sugar of "on" and "off" methods for event bindings.

 ## Usage